 “My advice to students looking to enter the competition is to put more effort into the planning and pre-production process.
 It will make life easier as you start to produce the video.”

 Bond University Head of Directing, and Assistant Professor of Film, Screen, and Creative Media Darren Fisher says students should focus their efforts on telling a good story.

 “If you have a story to tell and the desire to tell it, don’t worry if you feel you lack technical knowledge – often the winners are not those that have made films that are overly polished, but tell a great story well,” says Dr Fisher.

 “The Bond Bachelor of Film and Television is a unique, student-centred, industry-integrated program led by world class international tutors.

 “It blurs the boundaries between classroom and industry, creating both immersive learning experiences and significant employment pathways to industry.

 Past BUFTA winners have gone on to have films selected for the revered New York Shorts International Film Festival and have worked on films including Avengers: Endgame (2019), The Bureau of Magical Things (2018), Beauty & the Beast (2017), Dr Strange (2016), and The Great Gatsby (2013).

 BUFTA finalists will be invited to attend the official Bond University Film and Television Gala Awards Night held at the university on the Gold Coast on Saturday 26 November.
 The event is produced by current film and television students with support from Bond’s dedicated team of academics and support staff.
 The event is broadcast live online.

-Applications for BUFTA 2022 opened May 1 and close 13 September 2022.
+Applications for BUFTA 2022 close on September 13, 2022.
 For competition requirements and further information, and to view past winning entries, visit www.bond.edu.au/bufta.